Role

 Career overview

 Helen started her career with an Undergraduate degree in Geography (BSc Hons) from the University of Birmingham in 2005.
 She completed her MSc in Applied Ecology and Conservation at UEA in 2006.
 Helen then went on to work for a number of research institutes (Rothamsted Research and the Centre for Ecology and Hydrology) and conservation charities (Wildlife Trusts and Freshwater Habitats Trust), before returning to academia to complete her PhD in agricultural ecology at the University of Reading.
 Helen’s PhD research looked at the effectiveness of agri-environment schemes for providing nesting and foraging habitat for farmland birds.
-Her recent research has been as part of a BBSRC funded project investigating herbicide resistance in UK agriculture.
-Helen is now a lecturer in Environmental Science and incorporates her research interests into the delivery of modules on undergraduate taught courses.
+Her postdoctoral research was part of a BBSRC funded project investigating herbicide resistance in UK agriculture.
+Helen has been lecturing in Environmental Science since 2018 and incorporates her research interests into the delivery of modules on undergraduate taught courses.

 Research areas